 The deadliest industrial accident in US history, the incident now known as the Texas City Disaster killed at least 581 people.
 It also represents one of the largest non-nuclear explosions in recorded history, after more than 2,000 tonnes of ammonium nitrate was accidentally ignited and exploded.

 In April 1947, the French-registered SS Grandcamp arrived at the port of Texas City in Galveston Bay.
 It was then loaded with over 2,300 tonnes of ammonium nitrate.
-Loading of the explosive chemical compound, uses as fertiliser or in the manufacturing of explosives, had been banned at some other ports, including Houston.
+Loading of the explosive chemical compound, used as fertiliser or in the manufacturing of explosives, had been banned at some other ports, including Houston.

 The Grandcamp was constructed as part of the ‘Liberty Ship’ scheme that saw the US commission large numbers of low-cost, simply constructed ships to serve in the Second World War.
 After serving the Pacific Theatre, the ship originally named the SS Benjamin R Curtis was reassigned to France and renamed.
 Alongside the shipment of ammonium nitrate, the Grandcamp was also carrying ammunition and machinery.